"In the beginning:" Exploring Questions of Spirituality & Religion Through Poetry

 Intended for writers of all levels, each week will be a blend of close readings, spirited exchange, contemplative meditations, and generative exercises.
 In this workshop, we’ll add our voices to a conversation that stretches across geography and time.

-Jessica Jacobs is the author of Take Me with You, Wherever You’re Going, published by Four Way Books in March 2019.
-Her debut collection, Pelvis with Distance, a biography-in-poems of Georgia O'Keeffe, won the New Mexico Book Award in Poetry and was a finalist for the Lambda Literary Award.
-She received her BA at Smith College and her MFA in Poetry at Purdue University.
-Her poetry, essays, and fiction have appeared in publications including Orion, New England Review, Guernica, and The Missouri Review.
-An avid long-distance runner, Jessica has worked as a rock climbing instructor, bartender, and professor—teaching for Hendrix College, UNC-Wilmington’s MFA program, and Writing Workshops in Greece, among other programs—and now serves as the Chapbook Editor for Beloit Poetry Journal.
-She lives in Asheville, NC, with her wife, the poet Nickole Brown, and is at work on parallel collections of essays and poems exploring spirituality, Torah, and Midrash.
+Jessica Jacobs is the author of Take Me with You, Wherever You’re Going (Four Way Books), one of Library Journal’s Best Poetry Books of the Year and winner of the Devil’s Kitchen and Goldie Awards.
+Her debut collection, Pelvis with Distance (White Pine Press), a biography-in-poems of Georgia O'Keeffe, won the New Mexico Book Award in Poetry and was a finalist for the Lambda Literary Award.
+An avid long-distance runner, Jessica has worked as a rock-climbing instructor, bartender, and professor, and now serves as the Chapbook Editor for Beloit Poetry Journal.
+She lives in Asheville, NC, with her wife, the poet Nickole Brown, with whom she co-authored Write It!
+100 Poetry Prompts to Inspire (Spruce Books/PenguinRandomHouse), and is at work on a collection of poems exploring spirituality, Torah, and Midrash.